To our Valued Customers,

 - We will NOT place batteries on chargers over night.

-- Work racks will not be available for more than 15 minutes on a Friday, Saturday or Sunday.
-Please schedule maintenance for your boat Monday through Thursday.
-Yard supervisors will determine if an exception may be made for an emergency situation.
+- Work racks will not be available Friday, Saturday, Sunday or Monday.
+Please schedule maintenance for your boat Tuesday through Thursday.
+The Marina Manager will determine if an exception may be made for an emergency situation.

 - All vendors working on a boat must have proof of current insurance and check in at the ships store to receive a flag to be placed on the boat while working on it.
 All flags must be returned to the ships store at the end of the day, even if the vendor will be returning the next day.
 If a vendor is accompanied by the boat owner, they must still check in at the ships store.
 If the vendor you are bringing with you does not have insurance coverage, you, the boat owner, must sign an authorization form giving them permission and assuming all responsibility for the vendor.